 Connect the reserve risers to the end of your packing surface or directly to the harness (Pic.
 17) and stretch it out to its full length.
 The Beamer 3 should be lying similar to a paraglider pre-takeoff layout - (wing lying on its top surface).
-Separate the lines into their three groups (left wing lines, middle lines, right wing lines) (Pics.
-20-21).
-Put all the middle lines in the centre slot of the line separator (Pic.
-22), and secure with weight.
-To check the lines take the top line at each riser and run them up to the nose of the wing (High Adventure label), checking that they go all the way without crossing each other or tangling with other lines!
-(Pic.
-24-28)!
+Separate the lines into their four groups (left wing lines, left middle lines, right middle lines, right wing lines) (Pic.
+18).
+To check the lines, take the top line at each riser and run them up to the nose of the wing (High Adventure label), checking that they go all the way without crossing each other or tangling with other lines!
+(Pics.
+20-22)!